sdpercy/Horiseon-code-refactor/README.md

 # Challenge 1 - Code Refactor Starter Code

-Update the accessiblity for Horiseon website
+Update the accessiblity for Horiseon website with the below acceptance criteria:

 ## Acceptance Criteria
 GIVEN a webpage meets accessibility standards